Big Ben: 2017–2021 restoration

 The 2,567 cast-iron roof tiles were removed and refurbished, and a lift was installed to make access easier, along with a basic toilet facility with running water, for the first time in the tower itself.
 The Ayrton Light at the top of the tower, which is lit when Parliament is sitting, was also fully dismantled and restored along with the other lights in the Belfry, being replaced with low-energy LEDs.
 One of the most visible changes to the tower has been the restoration of the clock-face framework to its original colour of Prussian blue, used when the tower was first built in 1859, with the black paint that was used to cover up the soot-stained dial frames having been stripped away.
 The clock faces were regilded, and the shields of Saint George repainted in their original red and white colours.
 The 1,296 pieces of glass that make up the clock faces have also been removed and replaced.

 In December 2021, after four years of renovations and restoration, the tower emerged from behind its scaffolding in time for the ringing in of the new year.
 In April 2022, the gantry supporting the scaffolding was removed.

 In September 2025, the restoration of the tower was shortlisted for the Stirling Prize.
+It also won a RIBA National Award.